 - Metal Building Assembly

 - Well Drilling

-- Fundamentals of Building Maintenance Course: The fundamentals of commercial and residential repair and maintenance are covered in this course.
-Students learn tool identification, materials structures and correct safety measures.
+- A Fundamentals of Building Maintenance course covers the basics of commercial and residential repair and maintenance.
+Students learn tool identification, materials structures, and safety measures.

-- Intro to Hydraulic Fluid Power Course: This course teaches students the fundamentals of hydraulic pressure flow and the different system components involved, including circuits, symbols and system controls.
-Focus is also on effective troubleshooting techniques, safety measures and correct maintenance procedures.
+- The Intro to Hydraulic Fluid Power course teaches students the fundamentals of hydraulic pressure flow and the different system components involved, including circuits, symbols, and system controls.
+Focus is also on effective troubleshooting techniques, safety measures, and correct maintenance procedures.

-- Mechanical Maintenance Principles Course: Students are introduced to the principles of electrical and mechanical systems as related to maintenance.
-Emphasis is on preventative maintenance, repairs and inspection of building and industrial equipment.
+- In the Mechanical Maintenance Principles course, students are introduced to the principles of electrical and mechanical systems as related to maintenance.
+Emphasis is on preventative maintenance, repairs, and inspection of building and industrial equipment.

-- Maintenance Operations for High-Performance Buildings Course: This course consists of discussions, facility tours, lectures and assignments.
-Students learn about locating building equipment, troubleshooting HVAC systems operations, calculating energy consumption and identifying control points and distribution pathways along with studying the electrical distribution system.
+- A Maintenance Operations for High-Performance Buildings course consists of discussions, facility tours, lectures, and assignments.
+Students learn about locating building equipment, troubleshooting HVAC systems operations, calculating energy consumption, and identifying control points and distribution pathways, along with studying the electrical distribution system.

-- Building System Overview Course: Students learn the importance of becoming familiar with a facility's layout.
-Focus is on developing a documented reference system for the electrical, mechanical and lighting systems and identifying resource and energy usage in the facility.
+- In the Building System Overview course, students learn the importance of becoming familiar with a facility's layout.
+Focus is on developing a documented reference system for the electrical, mechanical, and lighting systems, and identifying resource and energy usage in the facility.

-- Greening Your Facility: The concept of 'greening,' or making a building more environmentally friendly, has become a popular feature in modern construction.
-This course explores the definition of a green building, how to build and certify one, and how to turn an existing structure into a green one.
+- The concept of ''greening,'' or making a building more environmentally friendly, has become a popular feature in modern construction.
+The Greening Your Facility course explores the definition of a green building, how to build and certify one, and how to turn an existing structure into a green one.